 If you have a Keurig Gourmet Single Cup Home Brewing System and are looking for new K-Cup packs to try, stay away from K-Cup packs from Gevalia.
 They’re made different and often result in a mess instead of making a fresh cup of coffee.

-Unlike every other brand of K-Cup packs, the ones from Gevalia are made from a real flimsy plastic.
+Unlike every other K-Cup pack brand, the ones from Gevalia are made from a real flimsy plastic.
 They even look different.
 Instead of having a smooth surface, they have a ripple pattern.
-I’m guessing this is to give them more stability, making up for the thin, cheap plastic.
+I’m guessing this gives them more stability, making up for the thin, cheap plastic.
 The problem is, the ripple pattern isn’t good enough.
 When you put the K-Cup pack into your machine and close it, it often doesn’t puncture the bottom so the coffee can come out.
-Instead of putting a small hole in the bottom, too often it merely creates a small dent.
+Instead of putting a small hole in the bottom, too often, it merely creates a small dent.

 Without a hole, the coffee has nowhere to go.
 Hot water is injected into the top of the K-Cup pack, but it quickly stalls as the water backs up.